davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 There are other drag events that may be useful for your app that I did not cover in this tutorial.
 See the [drag and drop API](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API) documentation for more information and examples.

 In this example, I wanted to insert the dragged element before or after an element depending on if the element was dragged up or down the page.
 Therefore, I used the function [insertAdjacentHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML).
 You may want to use another html insert function depending on purpose of your app (e.g., appendChild, etc.).

+More reading and testing is needed to ensure the draggable elements are web accessible.
+I will be investigating this and will update the tutorial.
+Stay tuned!

 <span id="run" />